BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 ## The TodoService

 As mentioned earlier, services can be used for "accessing shared resources" and for "inter-blade communication" which is exactly what we want to do here.
 We want to persist todo items and we want the items blade to be informed of the new todo item.
-The `TodoService` will do exactly this.

 Let's create the `TodoService` within a library.
 [Libraries](/docs/concepts/libraries) can be scaffolded using the BRJS CLI.